Savoie

-Savoie (/fr/; Arpitan: Savouè or Savouè-d'Avâl; English: Savoy /səˈvɔɪ/) is a department in the Auvergne-Rhône-Alpes region, Southeastern France.
+Savoie (/fr/; Arpitan: Savouè or Savouè-d'Avâl, lit.
+'Lower Savoy'; Savoia; Savòia; Savoy, /səˈvɔɪ/) is a department in the region of Auvergne-Rhône-Alpes, Southeastern France.
 Located in the French Alps, its prefecture is Chambéry.
-In 2019, Savoie had a population of 436,434.
+In 2023, Savoie had a population of 448,226.

 Together with Haute-Savoie, it is one of the two departments of the historical region of Savoy; the Duchy of Savoy was annexed by France in 1860, following the signing of the Treaty of Turin.
 The area is known for its numerous ski resorts and contribution to French cuisine, with culinary specialities such as fondue savoyarde, tartiflette, génépi, as well as various sorts of saucisson.

 History

 It is widely accepted that Savoie takes its name from the Latin Sapaudia or Sabaudia, meaning land covered in fir trees.
 Savoie was long part of the states of Savoy; though beginning in the 16th century, it was occupied by France several times.
 It was integrated into the Mont-Blanc department from 1792 to 1815 (and partially into the Léman department from 1798 to 1814).
 The province was annexed by France in 1860.
 The former Duchy of Savoy became the two departments of Savoie and Haute-Savoie.

 Moûtiers, capital of the former province of Tarentaise Valley (French: Vallée de la Tarentaise), ceased to be a subprefecture following a law that took effect on 10 September 1926.

 Savoie hosted the 1992 Winter Olympics, based in Albertville with ski events at Tarentaise and Beaufortain.
 The coat of arms for Savoie was used as a pattern for the flames in the official emblem of the games.

 The other main alpine valley is the Maurienne, connected to the Tarentaise valley by two passes, the col de la Madeleine and the highest pass in Europe, the col de l'Iseran.
 The Maurienne valley was through the col du Mont Cenis, the major commercial route between France and Italy.
 It is one of the longest intra-alpine valleys in the Alps.